2020 NBA Finals: Game 3

 Butler finished with 40 points, 11 rebounds and 13 assists for a triple-double to lead Miami to a 115–104 win as Heat starters Adebayo and Dragić remained sidelined.
 Miami led for most of the game.
 At multiple points, they looked to be taking control of the game, but the Lakers would answer.
 The Heat led by 13 in the first quarter before the Lakers rallied to take the lead five minutes later.
 Miami began the second half with a 10–0 run to lead by 14, but Los Angeles responded with eight straight points.
 The Heat were up 12 late in the third quarter before the Lakers outscored them 20–6 to regain the lead 91–89 with 8:55 remaining in the game.
 However, the Heat outscored the Lakers 26–13 to finish the game and cut the Lakers' lead to 2–1.

+Game 3 was the first NBA Finals game Miami had won since Game 2 of 2014.
 Butler became the third player in Finals history to record a 40+ point triple-double, joining James (then with the Cleveland Cavaliers) in 2015 and Jerry West with the Lakers in 1969.
 Butler also became the first player to have more points, rebounds and assists in a Finals game than James, who finished with 25 points, 10 rebounds and eight assists.
 Davis, who was in foul trouble early, was held to just 15 points and five rebounds.
 The Lakers committed 20 turnovers, which led to 21 points for the Heat.
 Los Angeles had 10 turnovers in the first quarter, the most of any team in the league during the season in the first period, including eight combined by James and Davis, who ended the game with eight and five turnovers, respectively.
 Herro and Olynyk both scored 17 points for Miami, while Kyle Kuzma and Markieff Morris both had 19 points off the bench for the Lakers.
 Miami's starters outscored the Lakers' starters 89–51.